 For job seekers at any point in their careers

 • WorkWise Interactive is an information-packed Q&A column about job-finding.
 Its BlogTips showcase compelling, often humorous insights from experts on topics of all kinds related to employment.
-This column is featured in business and special sections, in print and online.
-It appears in The Modesto Bee Online and elsewhere around the country.
+This column is featured in business and special sections, in print and online, from Virginia to California.

 Freelance (potpourri of topics)

 • USA Today’s Hispanic Living featured an article on Latina entrepreneurs.
 A third affiliation with The Hartford Courant, the nation's longest continuously published newspaper, bridged local with national perspective.
 For four years, "Your Money" at New York's Daily News published many special small business, career and education articles.
 The Los Angeles Times featured an article about global awareness through graduate study abroad.
 A cover story in the Chicago Sun-Times discussed the value of an MBA, while The Seattle Times article on stepped-up alumni career services led its section.
 A nursing publication at The Courier-Journal (Louisville, Ky.) launched with our national and local content exclusively.
 An article published in UTAH CEO magazine focused on management – training strategies and tactics.

 "I have taken your advice in your columns and changed how I’m looking for work."

 "Your article on age discrimination was very informative.
 You have a great talent for taking a more complicated issue and turning it into useful, practical information."

 "I am going to hold on to that career advice for forever."